 For all my bitching about this series, at least the music staff realized how important this project was.
 Not only did we get great remixes of the original tracks, but they even cover different music genres!
 Hell, since certain characters and confrontations only got their own theme in the third game (which came out only a few months before the anime did), those themes were incorporated to the great library of music in this anime.
 Plus, the OP and ED were both great.
 Just what we`d expect from this franchise.
-The dub, while not AS good as ANY of the games, it`s still pretty decent.
+The dub, while not AS good as ANY of the games, it's still pretty decent.
 Sure some characters like Nu-13 and Taokaka went in less than stellar directions, but the ADR Director, Patrick Seitz, who voices Ragna no less, managed to at least salvage some of the dialogue.
 Some of the other performances were also pretty good as well, even if not all characters were given the same good direction as in the games, despite having the same voice actors as the third game, which also got DUBBED before this.
 Plus, this anime's awful adaptation of the character designs doesn't really let them lend well towards English voices.
-Well, the sound`s good, and that at least saves this anime from a 3.
+Well, the sound`s good, and that’s something I suppose.

 OVERALL: 3/10 RAW SCORE 3.33/10